njszym/XRD-AutoAnalyzer/README.md

 Filename: (name of the spectrum)
 Predicted phases: (phase_1 + phase_2 + ...)
-Confidence: (probabilities associated with the phases above) Weight fractions: (% associated with each phase above)
+Confidence: (probabilities associated with the phases above) Weight fractions: (weight fraction associated with each phase above)
 ```

-We caution that these weight fractions should be treated only as an estimation.
-They are calculated by fitting over peak heights, whereas weight fraction is instead related to peak areas.
-For a more reliable quantification of each phase, a separate technique such as Rietveld refinement is required.

 If the user wishes to compare specific reference phases to the measured spectrum, the ```visualize.py``` script can be used as follows: